Is this the beginning of the end or the end of the beginning?

-It was in the fall of 2018, that his index informed him the industry was taking a hit.
+In the fall of 2018, his index informed him the industry was taking a hit.

 “As much as I’d become known as a restaurateur, I tried not to let it become my identity because I’m essentially an artist,” says Cassell.
 “I was a dutiful father who gave it all the tools to succeed, but by 8 pm, I went home.
 As time went on, home got closer and closer until I was eventually living on top of the damn thing.”